openshift/managed-upgrade-operator/docs/controllers/upgradeconfig.md

 This includes:

+- Running of Pre-HealthCheck when an upgrade is scheduled in advance (> 2 hrs by default)
 - Validation of the `Upgradeconfig`
 - Initiating the upgrade process at the scheduled time
 - Managing the upgrade process